Below are some frequently asked questions. If you don't find the answer you need, please call our office at (413) 577-4444 or e-mail us.

 FERPA stands for the Family Educational Rights and Privacy Act, a federal law also known as the Buckley Amendment.
-FERPA allows present or former students at educational institutions access to educational records kept on them, as well as basic protections of privacy of their records.
+FERPA allows current or former students at educational institutions access to educational records kept on them, as well as basic protections of privacy of their records.
 The law applies to educational records, which are defined as those records that are directly related to a student and maintained by an educational agency or institution.
 The university has developed a FERPA waiver which allows students to grant third-party access to their financial and housing information.
-For details on how to complete the waiver, ask your student to visit the OIT website.
+For details on how to complete the waiver, ask your student to visit the IT website.

 How do we pay the bill?

-The university no longer sends paper invoices so we recommend that your student sets you up as an authorized payer in QuikPAY.
+The university no longer sends paper invoices.
+We recommend that your student sets you up as an authorized payer in QuikPAY.
 Students should go to the Finances section of their Student Service Center in SPIRE and click on View/Pay Bill.
 Your student will enter your name and email address, then assign you a log on and a temporary password.
 QuikPAY will send you an email with a link in the text which will bring you to the QuikPAY site; you will enter the temporary password and select one of your choice.
 In this site you can view current and previous invoices as well as make payments online.
 There is no charge for an e-check, but fees do apply if you use a credit card.

 When are bills posted and when are they due?